PWFirewall/Active-Directory-Home-Lab/README.md

 ## 🔷 Overview

-This project demonstrates the setup of a Windows Active Directory environment using Windows Server 2022 and Windows 11 virtual machines.
+This project demonstrates how to set up a Windows Active Directory environment using Windows Server 2022 and Windows 11 virtual machines.
 It simulates a real enterprise network with domain services, users, groups, and shared resources.

-The lab was built to practice core system administration skills including identity management, DNS configuration, domain joining, and troubleshooting network authentication issues.
+The lab was built to practice core system administration skills, including identity management, DNS configuration, domain joining, and troubleshooting network authentication issues.

 ---